soubhikbarari/harvard-election-analytics-2020/README.md

 ![](TrumpECHist.png)

-As we approach Election Day, Biden [appears to be ahead](https://projects.fivethirtyeight.com/polls/president-general/) by a `>5%` margin in some battleground states like Michigan, Wisconsin, and Pennsylvannia and barely ahead in other battlegrounds like Florida, Arizona, North Carolina, and Georgia.
-Figure 2 shows that the majority of our forecasters predict that Biden will win in the battleground states of <span style="color:blue">Florida, Arizona, Pennsylvannia, Michigan, New Hampshire</span> and <span style="color:blue">Wisconsin</span>, while Trump will claim <span style="color:red">Georgia, North Carolina</span> and <span style="color:red">Ohio</span>.
+As we approach Election Day, Biden [appears to be ahead](https://projects.fivethirtyeight.com/polls/president-general/) by a `>5%` margin in some battleground states like Michigan, Wisconsin, and Pennsylvannia and barely ahead in other battlegrounds like Florida, Arizona, North Carolina, and Georgia. **Figure 2** shows that the majority of our forecasters predict that Biden will win in the battleground states of <span style="color:blue">Florida, Arizona, Pennsylvannia, Michigan, New Hampshire</span> and <span style="color:blue">Wisconsin</span>, while Trump will claim <span style="color:red">Georgia, North Carolina</span> and <span style="color:red">Ohio</span>.
+And yes, <span style="color:red">Texas</span> as well.

 <h3><b>Figure 2: Projected State Winners in Majority of Gov 1347 Forecasts</b></h3>

 ![](TrumpWinnerMap.png)

+How certain are we about these forecasts?
+For forecasters who predicted state-level popular voteshares[^1]

 <h3><b>Figure 3: Distribution of Gov 1347 State-Level Two-Party Popular Vote Forecasts</b></h3>